-Office Lacaton & Vassal based, in Paris created in 1989, has an international practice, working on public buildings, housing and urban planning.
-All the projects are based on a principle of generosity and economy, serving the life, the uses and the appropriation, with the aim of changing the standard and a strong commitment for sustainability and social impact.
+Lacaton & Vassal, based in Paris and created in 1989, is an international practice, working on public buildings, housing and urban planning.
+All the projects of Lacaton and Vassal are based on a principle of generosity and economy, serving the life, the uses and the appropriation, with the aim of changing the standard and a strong commitment for sustainability and social impact.

 Working carefully with climate and everything already there, reuse, transformation instead of demolition and always restarting from the empty, is also a principal of the office’s attitude.

 The main works completed: the Palais de Tokyo, Paris, the Architecture school in Nantes, and significant housing projects: House Latapie, Bordeaux, “Cité Manifeste”, social housing in Mulhouse, the transformation of modernist social housing blocks in Paris and Bordeaux, a housing tower block in Geneva.

 Graduated from the School of architecture of Bordeaux in 1980.

 Diploma in Urban Planning at the university of Bordeaux in 1984.